 Below are Pinterest-friendly sized images to pin at Pinterest!

-Scrumptious cake filled with fresh cranberries, candied orange peel and crystallized ginger, mildly spiced with cinnamon and nutmeg, and topped with a sugar cookie streusel.
-Our Christmas Cranberry Buckle is perfect to serve for a special Thanksgiving or Christmas holiday breakfast or brunch!
+Scrumptious cake filled with fresh cranberries, candied orange peel and crystallized ginger, is mildly spiced and topped with a sugar cookie streusel.
+Perfect for a special holiday Thanksgiving or Christmas brunch!

 For the Spiked Candied Fruit

 - 3 tablespoons finely chopped candied orange peel

 - 3 tablespoons finely chopped Australian Crystallized Ginger, such as Williams-Sonoma

 - 1 tablespoon (15 ml) orange liqueur